TariqAHassan/S4Torch/README.md

 **Validation Accuracy**: TBD <br>
 **Speed**: TBD

-Note that the `speechcommands10` dataset uses a subset of 10 speech commands, as in the [original implementation](https://github.com/HazyResearch/state-spaces#speech-commands) of S4.
+Note: the `speechcommands10` dataset uses a subset of 10 speech commands, as in the [original implementation](https://github.com/HazyResearch/state-spaces#speech-commands) of S4.
 If you would like to train against all speech commands, the `speechcommands` dataset can be used instead.